 After registering, you will receive a confirmation email containing information about joining the meeting.

-We look forward to seeing you all for the 30th EPSO seminar on the 15th February 2024.
+We look forward to seeing you all for the 36tth EPSO seminar on the 17th October 2024

 Tim George, Alan Schulman and Marie-Theres Hauser